ryanky31-code/model-training-gemma270m/BRANCH_TASKS.md

   - Add a top-of-notebook config cell for mode, N_SAMPLES, N_EPOCHS, BATCH_SIZE, OUT_DIR
 - [ ] 8.2 One-click demo cell
   - A cell that runs generator → conversion → quick train → evaluate (with small N_SAMPLES)
+- [ ] 8.3 Embed LoRA/QLoRA usage into the Colab notebook
+  - `site/en/gemma/docs/core/lora_qlora_usage.md` added as a usage note; embed as a code cell in the notebook for convenience (pending)
-- [x] 8.3 Drive mount and HF token handling (user accepted HF license and added token to Colab keys — no further action needed)
+- [x] 8.4 Drive mount and HF token handling (user accepted HF license and added token to Colab keys — no further action needed)

 Main Task 9 — Tests, CI and merge prep (depends on finished code)
 - [ ] 9.1 Unit tests